 On 7 August 2018 in light of US decision to cease participation in the JCPOA as announced on May 8, 2018, the President Issued New Executive Order «Reimposing Certain Sanctions with Respect to Iran" OFAC has published new FAQs relating to today's Executive Order and updated existing FAQs.
 The 90-day wind-down period announced on 8 May 2018 expired on 7 August 2018 and the 180 period expired on 4 November 2018.

 More information is available on US Treasury's website here.

-The remaining parties to the JCPOA (France, Germany, UK, EU, Russia and China) have pledged to support the Agreement – see EU below.
+The remaining parties to the JCPOA (France, Germany, UK, EU, Russia and China) pledged to support the Agreement – see EU below.

 Articles post 8 May 2018:

 United States fully reimposes secondary sanctions on Iran